Long Time lapse controllers review: BixiCon VS DigiSnap Pro

 I have sent my unit back as too many critical issues show a lack of understanding the way things are done in real life.
 They refund me immediately as planned.

-The way pictures are saved in the Bixicon will let this system installed only in a perfectly working network and power environment, somewhere you can get easy access.
+The way the Bixicon saves picture will reduce the usage to a perfectly working network and power environment, somewhere you can go easily.

 Bixicon was not able to resend pictures that failed upload and was also not able to write them correctly on my external memory stick.
 The pictures were just lost!